nutanix/ntnx-api-cmdlet-help/md/en-US/Set-Image.md

 ```

 ### -Spec
 Spec of the image to be updated.
-Typically, if used with `Get-Image`, it will automaticaly pick up the spec from the output of Get-Image.
+Typically, if used with `Get-Image`, it will automatically pick up the spec from the output of Get-Image.

 ```yaml
 Type: Spec